Skip to main content

 extractContentExtract content from a URL via the content-extractor pluginsamesame

-The first eight are platform tools — implemented in AgentToolService and don't go through the plugin facade.
+Everything above searchWeb is a platform tool — implemented in AgentToolService and doesn't go through the plugin facade.
 The last three are plugin tools — proxied to existing facade services (Search, Screenshot, Content-Extractor) and inherit those plugins' rate limits and errors.

 2. Error envelope (shared by all tools)